letsencrypt/cp-cps/CPS.md

 ### 4.9.12 Special requirements re key compromise

 Key compromise must be demonstrated via the Certificate Revocation method of the ACME Protocol defined in RFC 8555, Section 7.6 by signing the request using the private key corresponding to the public key in the certificate (not the private key corresponding to the account which originally requested the certificate).
-Several ACME clients provide this functionality.

 ### 4.9.13 Circumstances for suspension